Glasses: Magnification (bioptics)

+Recumbent glasses

+Recumbent or prism glasses are glasses that use a prism with a 90° refraction to allow the wearer to read or view a screen while lying on their back.
+Developed by Liverpudlian ophthalmologist Andrew McKie Reid in the 1930s to assist people bedbound by chronic illness or spinal injury, recumbent glasses have more recently been marketed not simply as an assistive device but also as 'lazy glasses'.
+They do not assist with vision, although they can be worn over regular corrective glasses.

 Yellow-tinted computer/gaming glasses

 Yellow-tinted glasses are a type of glasses with a minor yellow tint.
-They perform minor color correction, on top of reducing eyestrain from lack of blinking.
+They perform a slight color correction, on top of reducing eyestrain from lack of blinking.
 They may also be considered minor corrective non-prescription glasses.
 Depending on the company, these computer or gaming glasses can also filter out high energy blue and ultra-violet light from LCD screens, fluorescent lighting, and other sources of light.
 This allows for reduced eye-strain.
 These glasses can be ordered as standard or prescription lenses that fit into standard optical frames.

 Blue-light blocking glasses

-Eyeglasses that filter out blue light from computers, smartphones and tablets are becoming increasingly popular in response to concerns about problems caused by blue light overexposure.
+By the end of the 2010s, eyeglasses that filter out blue light from computers, smartphones and tablets are becoming increasingly popular in response to concerns about problems caused by blue light overexposure.

 The problems claimed range from dry eyes to eye strain, sleep cycle disruption, up to macular degeneration which can cause partial blindness.

-However, there is no measurable ultraviolet radiation from computer monitors.
+They may also block out ultraviolet (UV) radiation.
+However, there is no measurable UV light from computer monitors.
+The problem of computer vision syndrome (CVS) a.k.a.
+Digital Eye Strain can result from focusing the eyes on a screen for long, continuous periods.
+Many times the glasses do not appear to have much of a tint, or, if any, a slight yellow tint, but they may be more heavily tinted.

-Long hours of computer use may cause eye strain, not blue light.
+Long hours of computer use (not blue light) may cause eye strain.

 Many eye symptoms caused by computer use will lessen after the usage of the computer is stopped.

 Decreasing evening screen time and setting devices to night mode will improve sleep.

 Several studies have shown that blue light from computers does not lead to eye diseases, including macular degeneration.
+The total amount of light entering the eyes can be adjusted without glasses using the screen brightness settings.
+Similarly, the blue light can often specifically be adjusted using the "night mode" of different operating systems, which can usually be activated outside of nighttime hours.